orionrobots/orionrobots.github.io/_posts/2019-02-15-3d-printed-holder-for-the-piwars-usb-battery.md

 The second print attempt came out beautifully.
 The battery slides in correctly, and clips fit over it.
 I am not entirely sure about the springiness and the single detent on each so I may need to add more to that.
 All of the bolt holes lined up correctly.

 There was one slightly significant flaw though, between the battery mounts and the chassis side plates, there was no way to get my fingers in to tighten any nuts.

 ## Mark 2 - Second Design

 I have options to consider here:

-1) Make cutouts for me to get my fingers in - this will be fiddly, and make the parts frustrating to change out later.
+1) Make cut-outs for me to get my fingers in - this will be fiddly, and make the parts frustrating to change out later.
 It's by far the easiest option.
 Perhaps worth making just to move things forward.
 2) Make the nuts captive, so I don't have to worry about finger tightening - this is quite a compelling idea.
 Slightly tricky to get right, but I've done it before and made it work.
 3) An alternative version might be metal inserts.
 This would be new territory.
 I'm never afraid to learn new skills, but piwars is imminent and time is running out, perhaps not this time, but consider it on my list of stuff to get the hang of.

 I am going start with option 2, falling back to 1 if I run out of time.
 Option 3 will be shelved for now.